 The best resume is the one that gets you hired.
 But what does that look like in the gaming world?
 Is it formal or creative?
 Chronological order or by relevance?
 What keywords are best for the gaming industry?
-If you’re putting together a Game Developer resume — and hoping to land a job that could earn you a $101,644 annual salary! — it’s likely that at least one of these questions has crossed your mind.
+If you’re putting together a Game Developer resume — and hoping to land a job that could earn you a six-figure salary — it’s likely that at least one of these questions has crossed your mind.

 How to format a Game Developer resume